 Among the highlights since Harrington became head coach in August of 2003, the Fighting Scots women’s team placed seventh at the 2004 NCAA Div.
 III Championships, followed the next year by the program’s third individual national championship – Elizabeth Roesch in the 1650 freestyle.
 More recently, Wooster came in 18th-place at the 2012 NCAA meet and tied for 27th in 2013.

 In the North Coast Athletic Conference, widely regarded as the top swimming conference in Div.
-III, Wooster’s women have five third-place finishes during his tenure, while the men’s team has come in fourth five times during that stretch.
-Also of note, Harrington has compiled career dual-meet records of 108-29 (women) and 76-60 (men).
+III, Wooster’s women have six third-place finishes during his tenure, while the men’s team has come in fourth five times during that stretch.
+Also of note, Harrington has compiled career dual-meet records of 117-31 (women) and 83-63 (men).
 Wooster's women won their 100th dual meet under Harrington's tenure during a double-dual meet win against Albion College and Olivet College on Jan.
 30, 2016.

-Last season, Wooster's men's team finished fourth at the NCAC Championships, marking the program's first top-four finish in a decade.
-On the women's side, Wooster surpassed 1,000 points for the second straight year, and Harrington was chosen by his peers as the NCAC Women's Coach of the Year.
+Last season, Wooster's women's team placed third at the NCAC Championships for the first time since 2012, while two years ago, the men's team's fourth-place showing marked the squad's highest finish in a decade.
+At the 2017 NCAC meet, Harrington was chosen by his peers as the NCAC Women's Coach of the Year.

 The only year since 1995 Harrington hasn’t been part of the Wooster program was 2002-03, when he was the head coach at Wheaton (Mass.)
 College, also an NCAA Div.
 III school.
 At Wheaton, he led the Lyons to one of their most successful seasons in school history, as the women went 6-5, broke six team records, and finished in seventh-place at the New England Women’s and Men’s Athletic Conference Championships, while the men’s squad established 14 school records and came in sixth at the NEWMAC meet – its highest placement ever.